 When is Venturers on?

 The date and time of Venturers is decided by the current Leaders and the Venturers themselves.
 Times and days can vary a bit depending on the seasons and daylight savings, or if we have special later afternoon or evening activities.
 When that happens, the leaders will communicate it to the group.

 To find out our current dates and times, please get in touch

 Venturers usually get together at the beginning of term to discuss, plan and design their own activities as much as possible, with the agreement and (if necessary), supervision of or sign off from the Venturer Leaders.
 The emphasis is on Action | Adventure | Challenge

-Typical activities are: Tramping, Climbing, Kayaking, Cycle Touring, Camping, Abseiling, Off-Road Car Building and Racing, and Sailing.
+Typical activities are: Tramping, Climbing, Kayaking, Cycle Touring, Camping, Abseiling, Off-Roading, Racing, and Sailing.

 Venturers learn many new skills and make new friends.
 Social activities are an important part of Venturing, and you will take part in Quiz nights, Formal Balls, Casino evenings and many other fun events.
 Meeting other Venturers from around NZ and the world, and making friends for life are all a part of Venturing.

 You can also work towards your Queen’s Scout Award – which is similar to “Duke of Edinburgh’s Hillary Award programme”.
 The Queen’s Scout Award is the highest youth award in SCOUTS New Zealand.
 It is one of New Zealand’s most recognisable youth awards.
 The Queen’s Scout Award is available only for those who have reached the highest standards and have completed the three previous levels making up the Venturer Award Scheme.
 It includes completing modules on road safety, environmental awareness, personal development and community service.